 Purchase a postcard from any one of these locations, take it to the Rouleau Post Office, and mail it to yourself.
 When you get home, you will see the cancellation stamp "Dog River, Saskatchewan" across your postage.
 The film location for The Howler is also on Main Street; the side of the building holds a mural of the Corner Gas cast; you can photograph yourself in it as one of the characters.
 The Rouleau Skating and Curling Rink, filmed as the Dog River Hockey Rink, is just a block east of Main.
 A Rouleau residence on D'Arcy Street was filmed as Oscar and Emma's House.
 The Grain Elevator, bearing the label 'Dog River' in bright red lettering, is across the highway from Corner Gas.

 The Corner Gas Set, the site of the Gas Station and the Ruby, is on the corner of First Avenue and Weckman Drive which is located off of Highway #39 at the west entrance to the Town of Rouleau.
-The grounds are maintained by the Town of Rouleau.
 The set is owned and maintained by Prairie Pants Productions and Verite Films.
 Westrum Lumber in Rouleau has generously donated plexiglass for the windows.
 The site of the Surveillance Bush is across the road.

 A map depicting the locations of each filming site in Rouleau can be found at Google maps.